Remove book and hand from face

 LEAP stands for Listen, Empathize, Agree, and Partner.
 The cornerstone of LEAP is reflective listening: “if you want someone to seriously consider your point of view, be certain he feels you have seriously considered his.”
 He points out that a common ground exists, even between the most extremely opposing positions and that it is tremendously important to find it.
 He illustrates the example of a patient who disagrees about the need to take medications but is able to agree to a goal of staying out of the hospital and how consistently taking medications can help to achieve that.
 Another principle, which relates to LEAP, is called the “three As.”
-With this, Dr. Amador encourages readers to
+I’m Not Sick I Don’t Need Help encourages readers to

 Apologize for a difference in opinion